 “See you then, darlin’.”
 I heard the soft crackle of her finger pressing against the end call button.

 “Wait!”
 I shouted through the receiver, “I know this is stupid but can you give me the name of the store?”
 I peered down at the soggy mess in front of me, “My newspaper has seen better days.”

-I scrunched my eyebrows together and reread the description, “I thought this was a department store.”
+My eyebrows pinched together and I reread the description, “I thought this was a department store.”

 Kat giggled and so did a few other voices on her side of the conversation, “It is.”

 “But I-” The call cut off before I could finish my sentence and I was left standing alone in my kitchen with yogurt covered hands and an interview to get ready for.
 Whoever said my twenties would be the best years of my life were dead wrong.
-Luckily, since I already hit rock bottom there was nowhere to go but up.
+I hit rock bottom within a few years of being on my own.
+The good thing, however, was there was nowhere to go but up.